 A transparent breakdown.
 One visit fee, a prescription sent to the pharmacy of your choice, and generic medication at cash price.
-No subscription, no auto-renewal, no surprise.
+No required subscription, no forced auto-renewal, no surprise.

 | Option | Visit fee | Typical year-one total | Structure |